sstadelman/NativeSDK-podspec/README.md

 1. Copy this file into the **/NativeSDK** directory in your Mobile SDK 3.0 SP05 installation.
 2. Create a new iOS project in xCode
 3. Navigate to the project directory in Terminal, and run `pod init`
-4. Copy this into the generated Podfile:
+4. Copy this text into the generated Podfile:

 		platform :ios, "7.0"